 When constructing a portfolio one must think first about downside risk.
 No, I didn’t say think only about this downside or think constantly about this downside.
-Focus on limiting the probability of a disastrous outcome as much as possible, then think about things that are more fun to think like your upside, what you are going to have for lunch tomorrow, and who is going to be in the Lions squad to play against South Africa this summer.
+Focus on limiting the probability of a disastrous outcome as much as possible, then think about things that are more fun to think like your upside or what you are going to have for lunch tomorrow.

 One should consider downside risk first primarily because portfolio construction should be about preserving (real) wealth, not creating it.
 If you want to make money, go and make money.
 Don’t try and get lucky by taking imprudent risk with your life savings.
 No, you’re probably not an amazing investor, so don’t act like you are.
 You wouldn’t fund late-night jaunts to Grosvenor with your pension, would you?
 Don’t gamble it in the financial markets, either.